irakoze9/riskmod/README.md

 Required software
 Python 3.11.9 (https://www.python.org/) .
 To Install Python, do the following:

-Open an internet browser and go to (https://www.python.org/).
+1.Open an internet browser and go to (https://www.python.org/).

-Under Download click on the latest python to download for the operating system.
+2.Under Download click on the latest python to download for the operating system.

 # COPYRIGHT AND LICENSING INFORMATION